reddavis/Papyrus/README.md

 ## Usage

+All write functions are synchronous and have asynchonous counterparts.
+Variety is the spice of life after all.

 ### Saving

 Anything that conforms to the `Papyrus` protocol can be stored.
-When an object is added to the store, it is firstly added to the in-memory cache and then eventually written to the store.

 #### Example A - Basic Saving